Do your bit to help wipe out woolly nightshade in the Bay of Plenty.

 - It forms dense stands which crowd out all other plants.

-- Birds eat the berries and can spread the seeds long distances.
+- Birds eat the berries and can spread the seeds long distances, including native bush.

-- Seedlings established in summer can produce seeds by autumn in the same year.
+- Seedlings established in summer can go on to grow and produce seeds by autumn in the same year.

 - Seeds in the soil can germinate up to 20-30 years later.